Annotating spatial proteomics data

 process and the molecular function namespaces are also supported) found

-CC term binary matrix appended to the fData
+CC term binary matrix appended to the fData, by default

 cc <- addGoAnnotations(hyperLOPIT2015, params,